gaborzelei/threadmill/README.md

 values = [handle.result() for handle in handles]
 ```

+# Notes
+The default number of maximum workers in the underlying thread pool is CPU count x5.
+You can pecify the `MAX_WORKER_THREADS` environment variable in to override this number.

 # Known issues and limitations
 Type hinting is broken for `handle.result()`.
 This is a limitation that comes from the `futures` module and there's no known solution to it at this point in time.